RadicalMilitantLibrary/manual/readingclub-man.markdown

 Everyone is allowed to contribute according to his abilities, choose yourself how you want to help:

 1. By creating books for the library using our system
-2. If you find the 1st too hard, you can tell other people about it, thats not so hard
+2. If you find the 1st too hard, you can tell other people about it, that's not so hard
 3. Report problems or commit solutions to make the process easier for the next one
 4. Donate for the project to express your gratitude - easiest is sending Bitcoin to the address provided on the website
-5. Find new people that can do at least one of the things above or love the provided books at the very leats
+5. Find new people that can do at least one of the things above or love the provided books at the very least
 6. Read books, that is the main purpose of a library; online or offline
 7. Comment and rate the books you read and let others know what you think about the topic or what was (not) nice